January 26, 15h, Allan Tucker

 For the last 15 years, Ana has been passionate about searching and finding gems in data, Maths and Stats have always been the connecting thread throughout her career.
 After initial studies in management and a Mestrado in data analysis (MADSAD) at FEP-Porto plus 7 years working in the Statistics department of the Portuguese Central Bank, Ana completed a PHD in computer science at Edinburgh University and then spent an extra 4 years researching the inner workings of the global stock market for Edinburgh Partners.
 Ana now works within TIBCO Spotfire's Industry Analytics Group.
 The group diligently surfaces sector specific use cases that can deliver to TIBCO's clients the full value of their data, via analytics and visualisation.
 Representing the Group in EMEA and Latin America, Ana has helped a number of organisations in their baby or sage steps into the world of Analytics and Big Data.

-: Inês Dutra (CRACS)
+Presenter: Inês Dutra (CRACS)

 Title: Effective Classification of non-definitive ARS biopsies using First-Order Rules